 - Shareholders approve 22nd consecutive dividend increase to CHF 2.85 (+2%) per share for 2018; representing a 3.1% yield and approximately 57% payout of free cash flow

 - Overwhelming majority of shareholders approve proposed 100% spin-off of the Alcon eye care division

-- Dr. Joerg Reinhardt confirmed by shareholders as Chairman of the Novartis Board of Directors as well as all other members who have stood for re-election; Frans van Houten elected as new member of the Board
+- Dr. Joerg Reinhardt confirmed by shareholders as Chairman of the Novartis Board of Directors as well as all other members who stood for re-election; Mr. Patrice Bula elected to the Board of Directors

-Shareholders approve all other proposals of the Board of Directors, including future Board and Executive Committee compensation
+- Shareholders approve all other proposals of the Board of Directors, including in an advisory vote the 2018 Compensation Report as well as the future Board and Executive Committee compensation in separate binding votes

-Shareholders approved the 20th consecutive dividend increase per share since the creation of Novartis in 1996, with an increase of 2% to CHF 2.75 for 2016.
-Payment for the 2016 dividend will be made on March 6, 2017.
-The dividend for 2016 is an approximately 69% payout of free cash flow, reinforcing the Company's commitment to a strong dividend yield.
+Shareholders approved the 22nd consecutive dividend increase per share since the creation of Novartis in 1996, with an increase of 2% to CHF 2.85 for 2018.
+Payment for the 2018 dividend will be made as of March 6, 2019.
+The dividend for 2018 is an approximately 57% payout of free cash flow, reinforcing the Company's ongoing commitment to a strong dividend yield.